If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Energy-Efficient Dishwasher

-You can also choose from these options: heated dry, high temperature, sanitization cycle and sensor wash.
+Additional customization options include heated dry, high temperature, sanitization, and sensor wash.

 Pros

-• Four cycle options, including normal and heavy.
+• Versatile: Four cycle options including heavy duty.

 Cons